 Long before the rondawels were constructed, Willows was an isolated area.
 For whatever reason, which has vanished in the mists of time, two families decided to build holiday homes at this spot.
-It was in the late 1800s that Captain Francis William McCleland, my great grandfather, and a Mr Burchell, possibly close friends, elected to build holiday homes here.
+It was between the years 1858 and 1883 that Captain Francis William McCleland, my great grandfather, and a Mr Burchell, possibly close friends, elected to build holiday homes here.
+As the various maps of the period only indicate that one house was situated at De Fontein, the McCleland sea cottage could have been more of a shack that a proper house.
 The exact location is now unknown as both houses were subsequently demolished but what is known is that the houses were not built on the sea side of Marine Drive but on the inland side.
 Running past their cottages was a small tripping brook which in all likelihood now forms forms part of the freshwater shower on the main beach.

 At that stage in his life, Captain Francis McCleland had served in the British army for many years and also owned large swathes of Walmer.
 As the current Marine Drive was only built in 1922, there would not even have been a dirt road to Willows.
 As his landholding were on the southern border of Walmer, there was probably a dirt track directly across the area, now occupied by the Walmer Location, to this secluded spot on the coast.

 The idea of having rondawels instead of rectangular cottages might have been inspired by the Xhosa huts in the Transkei but from a space utilisation point of view, they were inefficient.
 Perhaps this design was selected for a more prosaic reason: the ease of construction.
 Presumably the skill level and calibre of person required to construct these cottages more than compensated for their lack of useable space.